iamrudhresh/MERN-STACK-CLASS/Assignment-7/README.md

     3. GRID: Grid is used for creating two-dimensional layouts with rows and columns.

-TAILWIND: Tailwind CSS is a utility-first CSS framework, It is basically used for styling without writing custom CSS.
+TAILWIND: Tailwind CSS is a utility based framework, It is basically used for styling without writing custom CSS.